-The Company believes there is no additional new accounting guidance adopted but not yet effective that is relevant to the readers of our financial statements.
+We believe there is no additional new accounting guidance adopted, but not yet effective, which is relevant to the readers of our financial statements.
 However, there are numerous new proposals under development which, if and when enacted, may have a significant impact on its financial reporting.